iopredman/AdventOfCode2022/README.md

-My Advent of Code Entries - Enjoy!
+My Advent of Code Entries for Dec 2022 - Enjoy!